Paul C. Perrine, Dean of Students, Ext. 3800

 The Dean of Students or appointed designee will serve as the Hearing Officer.
 Through the following hearing process, the Hearing Officer’s responsibilities include advising all parties of the process and outcomes, conducting the hearing, consulting with the panel on the process, and being present during the hearing.
 The Dean of Students or appointed designee will not participate in the deliberations except to answer questions about process or precedent.

-The reporting student has the right to have a support person from the campus community present during the hearing process.
-This can be the RISE Director or another person of the student’s choice.
+6.6.9-1 The Hearing Process: The reporting student has the right to have a support person from the campus community present during the hearing process.
+This can be the Center for Gender and Relationships Director or another person of the student’s choice.
 The responding student also has the right to have a support person from the campus community present during the process.
 Support persons may be present for the entire hearing but may speak only with the person being supported; they may not participate in the hearing in any other way.
 Parents, lawyers, and others are not permitted in the hearing process.

 If witnesses are to be presented by either party, the Hearing Officer must be notified two days before the hearing so that witnesses can be advised of the process.
 In order to do this, the Hearing Officer needs the names and contact information for the witnesses, as well as the nature of the information they will be providing in the hearing.
 Information that has a direct bearing on the case is the only information that can be presented in the hearing.
 Character statements are not allowed.